mackenziekbrooks/dci102-f18-humanities-data/grading.md

 # Grading

 This course consists of 3 units of repeating assignments.
 Each unit is worth 30 points.
 Each of the 6 assignments is worth 5 points each.
-The remaining 10 points is earned through active engagement in the course.
+The remaining 10 points is earned through active particpation and engagement in the course.

 Assignment details can be found on each unit's assignments page.
-Unless otherwise noted, all assignments will turned in via Box.
+Assignment will be turned in on your website or in Box.
 Grades will be accessible through Sakai.

 |Breakdown|Points|
 |---|---|